Isaiah 47:2

 Take millstones and grind flour; remove your veil; strip off your skirt, bare your thigh, and wade through the streams.

-Take millstones
+Take millstones and grind flour;

-remove your veil
+remove your veil;

-strip off your skirt
+strip off your skirt,

-bare your thigh
+bare your thigh,

-wade through the streams
+and wade through the streams.

 Persons / Places / Events